 BU Graduate Medical Sciences Transcript Department, PO Box 9204 | Watertown, MA 02471

 - Three letters of recommendation from faculty members, research advisors or similar in your proposed field.
 The software does not accept letter packets.
 There is a section to provide the recommender’s name, email, personal note of request and deadline for submission which will be electronically sent to him/her with further instructions.
 No paper letters accepted.
 You can submit your application with pending letter submissions.

-- A Personal Statement, no less than 200 words, that describes your qualifications and the objectives of your intended educational program.
+- A Personal Statement, minimum 200 words, that describes your qualifications and the objectives of your intended educational program.

 - Official results of the General Test of the Graduate Record Examination (GRE)

 Additional Documents are required by international students.
 You will be prompted to complete a separate section of materials once you have submitted your application.
 Please keep in mind that processing international documents may take time, so it is suggested that if you are applying for spring admission, submit your application no later than October 15th, and for fall admission, submit no later than June 1st to be considered.

-- Transcript and letters of recommendations should be in English to be reviewed though a WES evaluation is not required.
+- Transcript and letters of recommendations must be in English to be reviewed though a WES evaluation is not required.

 - Test of English as a Foreign Language (TOEFL) or IELTS for applicants whose native language is not English.
 The minimum score requirement for TOEFL is 213 (computer-based test) or 550 (paper-based test).
 For the computer-based test the minimum score for each section are as follows: Reading-21, Listening-18, Speaking-23, Writing-22.
 The minimum score required for IELTS is 6.5.

 - See ISSO Website for all forms.